SoanKim/Multi_Agent_Tennis/Report.md

 The combination of the batch normalization, proper hyperparameters, and the initial weight stabilization, the agent reached the target score(+0.5) around 40 episodes.<br/>

 ### Ideas for Future Work
-* For this project, I assigned separate agent to solve the multi agent problem.
-Next time, I want to solve it with many agents simultaneously.<br/>
+* For this project, I manually assigned separate agents to solve the multi-agent problem.
+Next time, I want to solve it importing many agents simultaneously. <br/>